Seattle’s coronavirus moratorium on residential evictions is approved, expanded by City Council

 The mayor unveiled a moratorium on certain evictions Saturday, citing her powers under the city’s state of emergency.
 Her order said residential evictions for non-payment of rent would be suspended for 30 days or until the end of the Seattle’s emergency.

-The council modified and then approved Durkan’s order, extending the moratorium from 30 to 60 days and from rent-related residential evictions to all residential evictions other than those related to tenants actions imminently threatening the health or safety of others.
+The council modified and then approved Durkan’s order, extending the moratorium from 30 to 60 days and from rent-related residential evictions to all residential evictions other than those related to tenant actions imminently threatening the health or safety of others.
 The council’s vote was 8-0, according to the City Clerk’s office.

 The moratorium modified by the council covers residential evictions related to leases that have expired or will expire during the coronavirus emergency, and it asks the King County Sheriff’s Office to cease execution of evictions for the time being.